elitau/pact_elixir/rust/libpact_matching/README.md

 Pact supports extending the matching rules on each type of object (Request or Response) with a `matchingRules` element in the pact file.
 This is a map of JSON path strings to a matcher.
 When an item is being compared, if there is an entry in the matching rules that corresponds to the path to the item, the comparison will be delegated to the defined matcher.
+Note that the matching rules cascade, so a rule can be specified on a value and will apply to all children of that value.

 ## Matcher Path expressions